 In addition to the goals and plan of action set out during the World Food Summit, as part of the Millennium Development Goals of 2000, Saint Vincent and the Grenadines incorporated further hunger-reduction goals.

 In adopting both agreements, Saint Vincent and the Grenadines pledged to work to halve the percentage of its population suffering from hunger by 2015.

 By 2012, undernourishment in the country was less than four percent.
-The targets of both the World Food Summit and the Millennium Development Goals were reached early.
+The country also reached the targets of both the World Food Summit and the Millennium Development Goals early.

 Achievements such as these inspire efforts across the globe and demonstrate that whatever the magnitude of a hunger crisis may be, when tackled head-on, startling progress is possible.